 Treatment and Recovery

 Treatment of FOOSH injuries depends on the type of injury.
 If you suffered a mild injury, recovery may take a few weeks.
-However, if the injury is severe and required treatment with surgery, you may have to do some physical therapy to fully recover.
+However, if the injury is severe and requires treatment with surgery, you may have to do some physical therapy to fully recover.
 The whole recovery process may take up to two months.

 How to Prevent FOOSH Injuries

 Although FOOSH accidents are unpredictable, you can minimize the risks by employing the following preventative measures: